-It has been a couple months but we are going to continue our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
+We are continuing our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
 This week’s two feedstocks are Coconut Oil and Coffee Oil.
 Here is a link to the main page of feedstocks we have examined so far.

 For this feedstock REG purchased refined, bleached, deodorized (RBD) coconut oil.